cysouw/diathesis/text/c10_participle.md

 d. ^* Das Kind wird geschlafen.
 :::

-Crucially, the adnominal and depictive usage of participles are not monoclausal.
+Crucially, the adnominal [@lllast a] and the depictive [@lllast b] usage of participles are not monoclausal.
 Both can be seen as alternative expressions of a relative subordinate clause.
-In contrast, the light-verb constructions with participles are monoclausal.
+In contrast, the light-verb constructions with participles [@lllast c,d] are monoclausal.

 ### Depictively used participles {#sec:participles-secondary-predicates}